AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/acitve-and-deactivated-objects.md

 ## Hour types

-You can activate hour types to allow them to be selected by users when logging time.
+You can activate [!UICONTROL hour] types to allow them to be selected by users when logging time.

 For information about activating or deactivating hour types, see [Manage hour types](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/hour-types.md).

 ## Portfolios

-A portfolio must be active in order to appear on the New Project (Business Case) form.
+A portfolio must be active in order to appear on the [!UICONTROL New Project (Business Case)] form.

 You can make a portfolio active while editing the portfolio.